Shopify Review 2023

 - Encyclopedia: Definitions and overviews of eCommerce terms and concepts are available in Shopify’s searchable business encyclopedia.

-- Guides: Multichapter PDF guides on specific topics.
+- Guides: Multichapter PDF guides on specific topics are available.

-- Developer Docs: API documentation and other resources for the technically inclined.
+- Developer Docs: API documentation and other resources are available for the technically inclined.

 - Webinars: Sign up for live broadcasts.